chasesmith95/meshcache/meshcache-explorer/README.md

 npm start
 ```

-Upon deploying the explorer will be deployed to ....., with  a console message that looks like:
+Upon deploying the explorer will be deployed to localhost:3000.

+#### Output

 ```console

 ```

 The service interface should look like this.